 Why Symptoms Overlap

-The overlap happens because each disorder affects how a person relates to themselves and others.
+The overlap happens because each disorder affects how an individual relates to themselves and others.
 BPD is marked by a deep fear of abandonment and a fragile sense of identity, while NPD centers more on fragile self-esteem and a need for admiration.

-Together, these patterns can fuel cycles of unstable relationships, where someone may crave closeness but also push people away in order to protect themselves.
+Together, these patterns can fuel cycles of unstable relationships, where someone may crave closeness but also push people away in an attempt to protect themselves from being hurt.

 How It Shows Up in Daily Life